Kemp homers 3 times, Braves beat Brewers 11-3

 ROUGH NIGHT

-Nelson wasn't helped by his defense — or the crowd.
-The Brewers committed two costly errors and Orlando Arcia's at-bat in the fifth ended when a fan wearing a Wisconsin Badgers pullover reached over the right-field railing and caught a foul ball that was ruled interference.
+Brewers start Jimmy Nelson (1-2) wasn't helped by his defense — or the crowd.
+Nelson allowed five runs and 11 hits in five innings, and the Brewers committed two costly errors.

+Orlando Arcia's at-bat in the fifth also ended when a fan wearing a Wisconsin Badgers pullover reached over the right-field railing and caught a foul ball that was ruled interference.

-It was a frustrating night all around for Milwaukee, which lost slugger Ryan Braun when he was ejected in the seventh for arguing balls and strikes.
+Braun also was ejected in the seventh for arguing balls and strikes.

 PHILLIPS RETURNS

 Phillips returned to Atlanta's lineup after missing the past two games with a strained groin.
-He extended his hitting streak to 12 games in his first at-bat, but was thrown out trying to stretch a single into a double following a hard-hit ball off the right-field wall.
+He extended his hitting streak to 12 games in his first at-bat.
+Atlanta manager Brian Snitker said Phillips would sit for Sunday's game and return to the lineup on Monday.

-With the single, Phillips became the second active player with 200 career hits against Milwaukee, joining Albert Pujols.

 TRAINER'S ROOM